rei/gsampler/README.md

  * Groovy (inline script or file)
  * JDBC (inline queries or sql file)
  * Exec (execute a system command)
- * ElasticSearch (inline queries, tested with ES 5.1)
+ * ElasticSearch (inline queries, current support is for ES 7.x only)

  The following stats writers are supported out of the box: